 Even better?
 The entire procedure occurs in-office, takes only 1-2 hours and has minimal-to-no downtime.
 In addition, it has shown to be longer-lasting that traditional injectables in most cases.
 If you’re looking for a natural solution to aging, ALMI is your “go-to” biologic for DNA-based rejuvenation!

 Read more about this amazing new procedure in these medical journal papers:

 What is the difference between ALMI and PRP?

 Good question!
 The procedures are very similar in that both use your body’s own cells to stimulate deep regeneration of tissues and the important biologic elements that “reverse” aging like collagen, hyaluronic acid and capillaries.
 ALMI is different in that we include your own adipose fat cells in order to generate fullness in areas where many patients want it, most often to plump sunken, drawn cheeks and vein-y aging hands.
 The regenerative cells from ALMI actually replace damaged tissue to rebuild.
 This is more of a foundational procedure which builds creates new cellular material.
 In comparison, PRP stimulates the repair processes, which reverse aging.
 When used together, these synergistic procedures are extremely powerful in their impact on aging.

 Why are some doctors still recommending injectables if this is such a good, all-natural option?

-While I can’t speak for any other doctors, in my practice we choose to offer a variety of solutions we consider effective and safe – whether they are biologic or manufactured – because each of our patients has unique concerns, budgets and needs.
+While I can’t speak for any other doctors, in my practice we choose to offer a variety of solutions we consider effective and safe – whether they are biologic or manufactured – because each patient has unique concerns, budget and needs.
 In addition, some doctors may not be trained in ALMI so they aren’t able to recommend it in their practice.
 I took intensive courses in both the ALMI and PRP procedures to stay on the cutting edge of what I believe is an amazing area of DNA-based rejuvenation.